krywenko/WVC-inverter-data-capture/README.md

  modemID is found on the back of your WVCmodem  it is 8 characters long

+ the script is set for wvc 1200 series inverters     you can extract other series from the compressed file of inverters

 if you want edit script to add in mqtt transmits or sending data directly to your data base  feel free to edict script